Trans Pennine Trail, Lymm

 Birchbrook road crossing

-The planned work should be completed by the end of March 2022, it appears that the work will be completed using 'flexipave' - a recycled, permeable 'soft' surface, that is suitable for mixed use (walkers, cyclists, horse riders etc) in preference to tarmac.
-This appears to be the first time WBC will have used this material, and appears to be a direct result of the feedback WBC received from the Lymm TPT consultation.
+The new surfaces has been finished using 'flexipave' - a recycled, permeable 'soft' surface, that is suitable for mixed use (walkers, cyclists, horse riders etc) in preference to tarmac.
+This appears to be the first time WBC have used this material, and appears to be a direct result of the feedback WBC received from the Lymm TPT consultation.

 Trans Pennine Trail (TPT), Lymm